Skip to main content

 Codons and Amino Acids

 Codons are sequences of three nucleotides in mRNA that specify particular amino acids during protein synthesis.
 Each amino acid can be encoded by multiple codons, which is particularly true for leucine, which has six different codons.
-Understanding this relationship is essential for determining the number of tRNAs required.
+Understanding the relationship between codons and their corresponding amino acids is essential for determining the number of tRNAs required.

 Recommended video: